 Education property taxes support an education system that is producing the workforce of tomorrow.
 All Albertans benefit from a quality education system - whether or not they have children in school.
-The MD of Foothills is required by legislation to collect taxes on behalf of the Provincial Government.
+Foothills County is required by legislation to collect taxes on behalf of the Provincial Government.
 Land owners must pay education taxes on property owned in every municipality in the Province.
 Inquiries pertaining to Education taxes should be directed to:

 - Alberta School Foundation Fund